mwrock/packer-templates/readme.md

 This repo includes powershell scripts that can create a Hyper-V vagrant box from the output virtualbox .vmdk file.
 This repo leverages [psake](https://github.com/psake/psake) and [chocolatey](https://chocolatey.org) to ensure that all prerequisites are installed and then runs the above packer command followed by the scripts needed to produce a vagrant .box file that can create a Hyper-V file.

 ## Troubleshooting Boxstarter package run
-[Boxstarter](http://boxstarter.org) is used as the means of proviioning.
-Due to the fact that provisioning takes place in the builder and not a provisioner, it can be difficult to gain vivibility into why things go wrong from the same console where poacker is invoked.
+[Boxstarter](http://boxstarter.org) is used as the means of provisioning.
+Due to the fact that provisioning takes place in the builder and not a provisioner, it can be difficult to gain visibility into why things go wrong from the same console where packer is invoked.

 Boxstarter will log all package activity output to `$env:LocalAppData\Boxstarter\boxstarter.log` on the guest.